"The Rite": A Movie Review.

 We live in a time that is -- like our alter ego on-screen, Michael -- deeply suspicious of mythology.
 We cannot read the texts of our ancient fathers and mothers, nor view them with respect as communications of the most profound wisdom which our ancestors possessed and sought to convey to their children.
 The language of archetypes is nearly lost to persons today.
 Even educated Americans display a level of cultural unawareness that constitutes what, I describe, as severe deprivation. ("Nihilists in Disneyworld.")

 Americans suffer deeply from the poverty of the rich.
-This poverty is a misery of aesthetic capacity, loss of imaginative sympathy, shallowness and ignorance.
+I refer to a misery of aesthetic capacity, loss of imaginative sympathy, shallowness and ignorance.
 I am distressed to say this because I am the father of a young person being inducted into this diminished intellectual culture.
 I am doing my best to provide a little extra education, despite my awareness of my all-too human limitations.
 There is no other explanation for the drivel published in once esteemed publications, like The New York Times. ("Manohla Dargis Strikes Again!")

-There certainly is a love-story in this movie, but it has nothing to do with a romance between Michael and his guiding "angel" (Angeline played by Sonia Braga) who explains that he "cannot win without God."
+There certainly is a love-story in this movie, but it has nothing to do with a romance between Michael and his guiding "angel" ("Angeline" played by Sonia Braga) who explains that he "cannot win without God."
 The New York Times reviewer got this detail wrong.
-Several other "errors" marred the evaluation by the reviewer.
+Several other "errors" marred the review.
 Linda Blair played the girl possessed by the devil in "The Exorcist" and not Mercedes McCambridge.
 Stephen Holden, "Giving the Devil His Possessive Due," in The New York Times, January 28, 2011, at p.
 C10.
-(This critique is another embarassing example of a reviewer failing to appreciate most of what is communicated in a good film.)
+(This critique is another embarrassing example of a reviewer failing to appreciate most of what is communicated in a good film.)

 The real love depicted in "The Rite" is between the priest and his young charge, Philemon and his pupil, the knight and his squire -- together they slay the dragon of evil.
 Several Arthurian references are quite distinct and, again, may refer to Aslan the Lion who defeats the Evil Queen in Narnia.
 The images accompanying the lectures in Rome should be studied carefully. ("'I am Legend': A Movie Review.")

-This rarely depicted love between teacher and student serves as the analogy to God's love for all of us "revealed" in Michael's (St. Michael against Lucifer) willingness to forgive his father's apathy and coldness, while accepting the death of his mother, thus restoring Michael's mature relationship with God:
+This rarely depicted love between teacher and student serves as the analogy to God's love for all of us "revealed" in Michael's (St. Michael against Lucifer) willingness to forgive his father's apathy and coldness while accepting the death of his mother and restoring Michael's mature relationship with God:

 "The modern age," Terry Eagleton writes, "has witnessed what one might call a transition from the soul to the psyche.
 Or, if one prefers, from theology to psychoanalysis.
 There are many senses in which the latter is a stand-in for the former.
 Both are narratives of human desire -- though for religious faith that desire can finally be consummated in the kingdom of God, whereas for psychoanalysis it must remain tragically unappeased.
 In this sense, psychoanalysis is the science of human discontent.
 But so, too, is theology.
 With Freud, repression and neurosis play the role of what Christians have traditionally known as original sin.
 In each case, human beings are seen as born in sickness.
 But they are not beyond redemption."